Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, college basketball, more

 RB J.K.
 Dobbins, Denver Broncos, 70.5 rushing yards - More (1.78x)

-With an average of 82.4 rushing yards per game, Dobbins has achieved five overs in each of his last five home games.
-In his last home game, a 44-24 win over the Dallas Cowboys on Oct.
-26, he carried 15 times for 111 yards.
-The SportsLine model projects 86.5 rushing yards, giving this a 3.5 out of 5 rating.
+Dobbins has achieved five overs in each of his last five home games, with an average of 82.4 rushing yards per game.
+In his last home game, he rushed 15 times for 111 yards in a 44-24 win over the Dallas Cowboys on Oct.
+26. The SportsLine model projects 86.5 rushing yards, giving this a 3.5 out of 5 rating.
 Pick it at Sleeper:

 WR Troy Franklin, Denver Broncos, 36.5 receiving yards - Less (1.78x)

-Against teams with a losing record, Franklin has been falling short.
-In each of his last five games against teams under .500, he is averaging just 14.6 receiving yards per game.
+Franklin has been coming up short against teams with a losing record.
+In his last five games against teams under .500, he is averaging just 14.6 receiving yards per game.
 The model projects Franklin will have 21.9 receiving yards, giving this a 4.5 rating.

 QB Geno Smith, Las Vegas Raiders, 19.5 completions - More (1.75x)